wemake-services/kira/.github/ISSUE_TEMPLATE/Feature.md

 ## Links

-1. Link to other related Gitlab issues
+1. Link to other related issues